Jas0n0ss/k8s-demos/rancher/README.md

-# Rancher Quick Start — Step-by-step tutorial
+# Rancher Quick Start — Step-by-step tutorial (Traefik)

-This guide shows two common installation flows:
+This guide shows two common installation flows with Traefik as the ingress controller:
 1) Public domain with Let's Encrypt (recommended for production)
 2) Internal network using cert-manager + a private CA (for intranets)

 Prerequisites
 - A Kubernetes cluster with kubectl configured (context points to target cluster)
 - Helm 3 installed (instructions below)
+- Traefik installed as your ingress controller (instructions below)
 - For public installs: a DNS A record pointing your chosen hostname to your cluster ingress IP
 - For private installs: ability to import a CA certificate into client browsers/systems